-7.2 Defining and Executing Queries
+7.2 Defining Queries

 Before you can define indexes on your collection, you need to determine the ways in which you will need to search your collection to retrieve elements.
-Once you have defined the queries you need, this will determine the details of the indexes you need to create.
+The queries you need determine the details of the indexes to create.

-At its simplest, a query consists of an instance variable of the objects in the collection, a comparison operator, and a literal to which the value is compared.
-For example, if you wish to be able to find all employees 18 and older, your query formula would be something like this:
+At its simplest, a query consists of the specification of an instance variable common to all the objects in the collection, a comparison operator, and a literal to which the value is compared.
+For example, if you wish to be able to find all employees 21 and older, your query formula could be something like this:

+'''

-each.age >= 18
+each.age >= 21

+'''

 In this example, every object in the collection (each) has an instance variable age, which is specified using dot-path notation.
-The value of that instance variable is compared, greater than or equal, to the literal 18.
+The value of that instance variable is compared, greater than or equal, to the literal SmallInteger 21.

-This formula is simple; you can formulate queries based on multiple instance variable values, operators, and constants, and combine them using boolean logic.
-However, note that in the query syntax, you cannot include message sends.
-The details of predicate syntax is described in the next section, "Query Predicate Syntax".
+While this formula is simple, you can formulate queries based on multiple instance variable values, operators, and constants, and combine them using boolean logic.
+However, using this query syntax, you cannot include message sends; the indexes are based on structural relationships using instance variable names.